-Due to the magnitude of the external debt held the Company, we have identified a key audit matter with respect to the calculation of the carrying value of the borrowings.
+Due to the magnitude of the external debt held by the company, we have identified a key audit matter with respect to the calculation of the effective interest rate and carrying value of the borrowings under IFRS 9.

-Borrowings are disclosed in Note 14 of the financial statements with fair value disclosure in Note 16.
-The accounting policy for borrowings is disclosed in Note 2.
+Borrowings are disclosed in Note 14 of the financial statements with fair value disclosure in Note 16 of the financial statements.
+The accounting policy for borrowings is disclosed in Note 2 of the financial statements.